meads58/top_shopper_online/README.md

 ##Top Shopper Online
-Web application to allow you to select and add a range of products to a shopping cart.
+A prototype online shopping application for men's and women's clothing and footwear.
+A user can select a range of products which go into their shopping cart.
 You can also apply vouchers for a discount off the total price.

 ##Technology used
 * node.js